dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - Figure out how to do softlinks (or is it a hardlink?) to subsections on different pages in this Vault
 - Go through the lists that NoScript and Brave have "allowed" and look em up.
 No need for lead generators really.
 Spam, or be spammed.
 - Check out what AdBlocking companies do to maintain their lists of malicious sites
+- Go through each man or --help of commands and list them where needs be in their own sub-sections (in this vault)

 RANDOMS: